alexp9982/SteamCompare/README.md

 ### Results Screen

 Once you hit this screen, click the Get Results button to start the process of checking inputs and generating results.
-If you want to refresh, just hit the button again. ⚠️ NOTE: The amount of time this takes varies based off of internet connection and computer speed.
+If you want to refresh, just hit the button again. ⚠️ NOTE: The amount of time this takes varies based on internet connection and computer speed.

 ---